 Reed resonators are merely open tubes of various shapes, according to the type of sound required.
 They all needed their own special kind of attention.
 The trombones (longest one shown), the largest in to organ, needed checking for splits in their mitred joints.
 This is a common problem in trombones, as they are bracketed to the organ's roof and any movement in the case when on the road could cause these joints to split.
 Sure enough, this had happened on several of the pipes.
 These mitres needed to be fully taken apart so I could get to the joints properly and glue them back together.
 Clamping them is difficult due to the angles and convolutions.

 The box reed resonators (saxophones, baritones, clarinets, and bass and accompaniment reeds in the back of the organ) all needed treatment.
 They are fitted with metal regulating slides, most of which needed replacing.
 The others were polished.
 They all needed to be specially shaped to keep their positions without slipping down and spoiling the tuning and regulation.
 A reed resonator is tuned to the pipe's pitch to aid the tongue itself.
 The timbre of the pipe can be adjusted by varying the resonator length in relation to the optimum.
 This is where the slide comes in, and should only be moved to set the timbre, the actual tuning being set by moving the spring.
-Trumpet resonators cannot be altered in this way.
+Tapered resonators cannot normally be altered in this way.